Cheap Company Liquidation

 The role of the Liquidator is to realise any assets, investigate the company’s affairs, then distribute proceeds among creditors before dissolving it from Companies House register.

-Is a Cheap Liquidation the Best Way Forward?
+Is a Low Cost Liquidation the Best Way Forward for Creditors?

 Low Cost Liquidation can be an effective way of dealing with financial hardship if a company cannot pay its debts and creditors are pushing for it to be wound up.